 Since its foundation in 1954, the European Journal of Histochemistry is the official organ of the Italian Society of Histochemistry.

-Submissions open for the Special Collection "Advances in neuromorphology in health and disease"
+The Special Collection "Advances in neuromorphology in health and disease" is open

 Neuroscience is constantly expanding, and experiments are performed thanks to a wide variety of techniques starting from the cellular and animal level, to the human level.
 All the different approaches are based on the consolidated awareness that, in the nervous system, the structural organization is entirely and intimately linked to function.
 This is one of the reasons why neuromorphology is a continuously developing field where new techniques are developed to better explore the cellular organization and anatomical structure of the nervous system, in the attempt to elucidate their relation with functions in health and disease.